przadka/faf/README.md

 Inputs can range from simple tasks, such as "Buy milk", to more complex instructions like "Follow up with John in 3 weeks about sales meeting".
 The processed results will be saved in your designated Google Sheet for further actions.

+## Processing Output in Google Sheets

+FAF outputs processed commands as JSON strings in a Google Sheet.
+To further automate your workflow, you can use Google Apps Script to trigger actions based on these commands.
+You can review an example Google Sheet integration code in the `gsheets.gs` file in this repository.

 ## Contributing

 Contributions are welcomed!